 4.4.1.
 The fuel in the vehicle tank(s) shall be heated by a controllable source of heat; for example a heating pad of 2,000 W capacity is suitable.
 The heating system shall apply heat evenly to the tank walls beneath the level of the fuel so as not to cause local overheating of the fuel.
 Heat shall not be applied to the vapour in the tank above the fuel.

 4.4.2.
-The tank heating device shall make it possible to heat the fuel in the tank evenly by 14 K from 289 K (16 °C) within 60 minutes, with the temperature sensor position as in paragraph 5.1.1. below.
+The tank heating device shall make it possible to heat the fuel in the tank evenly by 14 K from 289 K (16 °C) within 60 minutes, with the temperature sensor position as in paragraph 5.1.1. of this annex .
 The heating system shall be capable of controlling the fuel temperature to 1.5 K of the required temperature during the tank heating process.

 4.5.
 Temperature recording